dgroomes/browser-extension-framework/README.md

       compiling TypeScript into 'entrypoint'-like files), the instructions have gotten stale.
 Also the whole 'RPC sub-framework' isn't really clear anymore.
 * [x] DONE Stop using import maps for differentiating between Chromium/Firefox things.
-When it comes to publishing this library, I don't want to publish a FireFox artifact separately from a Chromium one.
+When it comes to publishing this library, I don't want to publish a Firefox artifact separately from a Chromium one.
 Node tooling is not equipped for consuming multi-flavor artifacts.
-* [ ] Debugging in FireFox is broken for me on my mac.
+* [ ] Debugging in Firefox is broken for me on my mac.
 I can't get it to show logs or sources, even when I try an official extension example like 'beastify'.
 It does not work like the [Extension workshop docs](https://extensionworkshop.com/documentation/develop/debugging/#debugging-popups) say it should.
 I need to try on my Windows computer.
-* [ ] Remove Deno for NPM and Webpack.
+* [x] DONE Remove Deno for NPM and Webpack.
 It was a rewarding experience and a quick start.
 But I need to understand a build a prototypical library and user/developer experience.
 There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.